Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ### Create the column layout for the Text Teaser component

 Before we begin adding content, we want to ensure we can provide a two-column layout that matches the requirements that were given at the beginning.
 You will now learn how to create Card elements that can be used to hold other elements.
+For more details on creating layouts, you can take a look at our documentation on [Working with a component layout](https://doc.sitecore.com/xmc/en/users/xm-cloud/work-with-a-component-layout.html)

 1. Click on the section/canvas.
 You will see a grid displayed by default.